jungbumwoo/my_obsidian/Inside the Apache Kafka Broker.md

 The producer also has control as to when the record batch should be drained and sent to the broker.

+One is by time.
+The other is by size.

 ----
 ##### Reference